NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Tangled Briar.md

 * * *

-**Effect** You raise the card up above your head and invoke the thorns and briars of the tangled parts of the world; you cast [[Spells/Wall of Thorns|Wall of Thorns]].
+**Effect** You raise the card up above your head and invoke the thorns and briars of the tangled parts of the world; you cast [[Wall of Thorns|Wall of Thorns]].
 The rank of the spell is half your level, rounded down (minimum 6th level).
 The brambles within this particular wall of thorns are treated as greater difficult terrain.

 *Source: Pathfinder #191: The Destiny War*
 *OGL*